intelligent-machine-learning/dlrover/docs/design/brain.md

 <img src="../figures/dlrover_brain_arch.jpg" alt="Async Checkpoint Classes" width="1000">
 </div>

-Brain is composed of three components: Server, Optimization, and Configuration.
+Brain is composed of three components: API, Optimization, and Configuration.

-### Server
+### API

-The Server is responsible for receiving requests from training tasks, dispatching them to the relevant components for processing, and finally returning the results to the training tasks.
-Interaction between the training tasks and the Server occurs via the HTTP protocol.
+The API is responsible for receiving requests from training jobs, dispatching them to the relevant components for processing, and finally returning the results to the training jobs.
+Interaction between the training jobs and the Server occurs via the HTTP protocol.

 ### Optimization